 In 2003, SARS raised the specter of a global pandemic the likes of which the world hadn't seen since influenza swept the world and killed 100 million in 1918.
 While SARS was defeated in short order, new diseases took its place.
 Fortunately, these too have been vanquished.
 Swine flu, the newcomer presented by the media as the disease that would live up to all the deadly promise of SARS, has so far killed fewer people than the plain old flu.

 Does this mean we're off the hook?

 Far from it.
-In his excellent 2004 book The Monster at our Door: The Global Threat of Avian Flu, Mike Davis examines the industrialization of agriculture and many other structural features of capitalism make a catastrophic pandemic almost inevitable in the near future.
+In his excellent 2004 book The Monster at our Door: The Global Threat of Avian Flu, Mike Davis examines the industrialization of agriculture and other structural features of capitalism that make a catastrophic pandemic almost inevitable in the near future.
 Such a pandemic could kill as many as a billion people.

 These are the main points of Davis's book.
 He very capably lays out the case against the current scale of industrial agriculture and states' inability to confront incipient pandemics, a course of action which would harm the profits of their capitalists and draw resources from military endeavors and the other criminal enterprises of the state.
 Whether the next would-be pandemic fizzles out and fades from memory, as SARS did and now Swine Flu seems destined to do, Davis's book will remain relevant, for a catastrophic pandemic is virtually assured by the capitalist mode of production.